vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/7-Feedback/_index.md

 ### Additional Questions

 - **What did you find most satisfying during your internship?**
   Working with Generative AI technology through the Document QA project with AWS Bedrock.
 Participating in 5 high-quality AWS events, learning directly from experts.
-Completing 10 weeks of workshops providing a comprehensive view of the AWS ecosystem.
+Completing 14 weeks of labs providing a comprehensive view of the AWS ecosystem.

-- **What do you think the company should improve for future interns?**
-  Have a clearer onboarding roadmap for the first day.
-Provide a checklist of skills to achieve after each phase.
-Could support vouchers or study materials for AWS certifications.

 - **If recommending to a friend, would you suggest they intern here?
 Why or why not?**
   **YES, absolutely!** Because of working with world-leading cloud technology, dedicated and highly skilled mentor, opportunity to participate in quality AWS events, and real projects with AI/ML - currently hot technology.